Patrick-Cole/pygmi/README.rst

 * Cole, P. 2013, PyGMI – The use of Python in geophysical modelling and interpretation.
 South African Geophysical Association, 13th Biennial Conference, Skukuza Rest Camp, Kruger National Park (7-9 October)
 * Cole, P. 2014, The history and design behind the Python Geophysical Modelling and Interpretation (PyGMI) package, SciPy 2014, Austin, Texas (6-12 July)
 * Cole, P. 2016, The continued evolution of the open source PyGMI project.
 35th IGC, Cape Town.
+* Cole, P. 2025, PyGMI - a python package for geoscience modelling and interpretation.
+Journal of Open Source Software, 10(111), 7019, https://doi.org/10.21105/joss.07019